kintone/js-sdk/packages/data-loader/README.md

 If records contains Attachment field, `--attachments-dir` option is required.

-- the local filepath in record is treated as relative path from `--attachments-dir`
+- the local file path in record is treated as relative path from `--attachments-dir`
   - upload the file there
-- filename on kintone is same as local
+- file name on kintone is same as local

 ### export